mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 TaMaRa may be used to design defence systems.
 This is not considered a significant ethical issue.

 = Conclusion
+In this draft proposal, I have presented the plan and literature background for TaMaRa, an automated triple modular redundancy EDA flow for Yosys.

 #TODO("")

 #pagebreak()